9dots/9dots.io-pages/OihHb5A.md

 published: true
 type: lesson
 title: Review of Move and Wait
-blurb: "This lesson will solidify the students understanding of the move block and challenged them to move the #robot through a maze."
+blurb: "This lesson combines the maze of the first lesson with the use of touch sensors in the second lesson to review the programming that students learned.
+Students review the move steering and wait blocks by playing a game of #Mindstorm says.
+Students demonstrate learning by programming a robot to move through a maze while using the touch sensor to know when to turn."
 org: 9dots
+objective:
-objective: "By the end of the class, students will be able to demonstrate learning by using the move and wait blocks to move a robot through the maze."
+  - Demonstrate learning by using the move and wait blocks to move a robot through the maze
 attachments:
   - path: "http://uploads.9dots.io/OihHr6T.pdf"
     name: IterationLog (1).pdf